awsdocs/amazon-workmail-administration-guide/doc_source/autodiscover.md

 **To enable AutoDiscover phase 2 with an Apache web server**

-1. Configure the following two directives on an SSL\-enabled Apache server:
+1. Configure the following two directives on an SSL\-enabled Apache server\.

    ```
    SSLProxyEngine on ProxyPass /autodiscover/autodiscover.xml